SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-semp/generate-semp-client-lib.md

 3. Setting customization rules, such as the naming of the generated library.
 4. Generating the library.

 ## Step 1: Getting the API specification

 There are two ways to obtain the API specification:

-* The latest version from the Solace Developer Portal here: [SEMP Schema]({{ site.docs-schema }}){:target="_top"}
+* The latest version from the Solace Developer Portal here: [SEMP Schema](https://docs.solace.com/SEMP/SEMP-API-Archit.htm#SEMP)
 * From the Solace Messaging directly via a GET call to the following URI: [http://solacevmr:8080/SEMP/v2/config/spec](http://solacevmr:8080/SEMP/v2/config/spec) - Remember to update the host and port to match your Solace Messaging system.

 It is generally recommended to download the latest API specification from the Solace developer portal, which will support all the versions of your currently used Solace messaging routers.

 ## Step 2: Getting the tool

-We recommend using [Swagger Codegen]({{ site.swagger-codegen-site }}){:target="_top"} out of the several tools the Swagger community  [project website]({{ site.swagger-tools-site }}){:target="_top"} lists, because it provides the best customization.
+We recommend using [Swagger Codegen](https://swagger.io/swagger-codegen/) out of the several tools the Swagger community [project website](https://swagger.io/tools/) lists, because it provides the best customization.

 Swagger Codegen is an easy-to-use Java based command-line tool.
 It takes the API specification, target programming language and customization parameters as input and generates the native API client library for that language, API reference documentation and getting started documentation.
 It supports building an API client library for most popular programming languages.
-For full documentation including the list of available client programming languages, check the [Swagger Codegen GitHub project site]({{ site.swagger-codegen-github-overview }}).
+For full documentation including the list of available client programming languages, check the [Swagger Codegen GitHub project site](https://github.com/swagger-api/swagger-codegen#overview).

-The tool itself can be downloaded from Maven Central as [swagger-codegen-cli-2.2.2.jar]({{ site.swagger-codegenjar-from-mvncentral }}) or obtained other ways, as described at the above project site.
+The tool itself can be downloaded from Maven Central as [swagger-codegen-cli-2.2.2.jar](https://central.maven.org/maven2/io/swagger/swagger-codegen-cli/2.2.2/swagger-codegen-cli-2.2.2.jar) or obtained other ways, as described at the above project site.
 Ensure you also have a Java JRE installed.

 ## Step 3: Customization